 - Apply for VA educational benefits: all Veterans, National Guard/Selected Reserve and Survivors and Dependents of Disabled Veterans can apply online for benefits.
 You can access the application by going towww.gibill.va.gov.
 This takes you to the VONAPP website which is the official Department of Veterans Affairs online application.
 Print an extra copy of the completed VONAPP, with confirmation numbers, to keep for your records.
-You will receive a Certificate of Eligibility from the Department of Veteran Affairs once the application is processed. - Request official copies of high school, military and all prior College Transcripts to be sent to Student Records along with your Certificate of Eligibility; - Important Notice: Your VA file will not be complete until your official high school, military (including Certificate of Eligibility) and college transcripts are in Student Records and evaluated; - Meet with an Academic Counselor to be admitted into a VA Approved Program of Study; - Read, sign and return all required forms included in the VA Student Packet.
+You will receive a Certificate of Eligibility from the Department of Veteran Affairs once the application is processed. - Request official copies of high school, military and all prior College Transcripts to be sent to Student Records along with your Certificate of Eligibility; - Important Notice: Your VA file will not be complete until your official high school, military (including Certificate of Eligibility) and college transcripts are in Student Records and evaluated; - Meet with an Academic Counselor to be admitted into a VA Approved Program of Study.